+Possession Certificate

-Possession Certificate Use this certificate if you transfer a harvested furbearer or its parts to a person or organization.
+Use this certificate if you transfer a harvested furbearer or its parts to a person or organization.

-I, tel.: () , Full name of license holder r.
+I, tel.: () - ,

+Full name of license holder.
 Telephone number.
-Pleas Address: , Address of license h older required.
-Please print on this day:// at: Date of transaction on; Place of transaction. , hereby convey to: Full name of person receiving game ani the follow imal(s) of parts. ing game anir nal(s) o r parts: Detailed description of the kir nated or the kind, approximative weighing approximately 22 lbs c parts do , nated. for the purpose of:, , Donation, taxiderm ny and/or meat processing. taken in GMU under license #: and taken on ı:/ / Donor: Recipient: (Signature of license l Oonor: Recipient: (Signature of license holder) (Signature of recipient) By signing we understand and a cknowledge to postdate, p redate or otherwise falsify a 13 Possession Certifi cate is un ılawful.
+Please print.

+Address: ,

+Addres ss of license holder required.
+Please print.

+on this day:/ at :

+te of transaction; Place of transaction.

+hereby convey to: Full name of person recei the following game animal(s) or parts: ving game animal(s) of parts.

+· I number of animals donated or the kind, approximate weight and Example: one bobcat weighing approximately 22 lbs.)

+for the purpose of:,

+Donatio n, taxidermy and/or meat processing.

+taken in GMU under li/ cense #: and taken on:

+Donor: Recipient:

+(Signature of license holder) (Signature of recipient)

+By signing we understand and acknowledge to postdate, predate or otherwise falsify a Possession Certificate is unlawful.